 Using a WiFi 6 USB adapter (802.11ax)

 Our first choice is the TP-Link AX1800 Archer TX20U in which I had high hopes after the fantastic TP-Link AC1300 (WiFi 5).
 The second choice is the Netgear AXE3000 Nighthawk with WiFi 6E support.
 The tests were performed mainly on a Raspberry Pi 5.
+Finally, we also tested the EDUP AX3000, which stands out with its two antennas.

 The TP-Link AX1800 Archer TX20U

-Take away: DO NOT BUY a TP-LINK AX1800 Archer TX20U
+Takeaway: DO NOT BUY a TP-LINK AX1800 Archer TX20U !!

 The Netgear AXE3000 Nighthawk

-Surprisingly, the Netgear AX3000 Nighthawk runs “out of the box” by the Raspberry Pi OS because it works with a Mediatek mt7921au chipset, which is supported since the Linux Kernel 6.4.
+Surprisingly, the Netgear AX3000 Nighthawk runs “out of the box” with the Raspberry Pi OS because it works with a Mediatek mt7921au chipset, which is supported since the Linux Kernel 6.4.
 The Netgear is similar in size to the TP-Link Archer T4U AC1300, our favourite 5 GHz WiFi USB adapter.
 The adapter showed stable operation and a high data throughput during the tests.
-Nevertheless, a long observation is still necessary to confirm the positive first impression.
+Nevertheless, a thorough observation is still necessary to confirm the initial positive impression.
 Supported bands are 2,4 GHz, 5 GHz or 6 GHz.
 However, we couldn’t test the 6 GHz because of the lack of such a network.

 A Raspberry Pi 4 Model B with the Netgear AXE3000 Nighthawk.